Bloated oil market fed more crude from unwinding sea storage plays

 In an earlier sale last month, Chinese trader Unipec sold 2 million barrels of Nigerian crude that was stored on one of the world’s largest tankers, capable of holding 3 million barrels, to an Indian refiner.

-Trade sources said trading firms such as Trafigura [TRAFGF.UL] and Vitol [VITOLV.UL] as well as Shell had all sold cargoes held in floating storage.
+Trade sources said trading firms such as Trafigura and Vitol as well as Shell had all sold cargoes held in floating storage.

 The companies declined to comment when contacted by Reuters.